antor44/livestream_video/README.md

 ```
 mv livestream_video/* ~/whisper.cpp
 ```
-playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper-cpp and its subdirectory ./build/bin/ with its 'whisper-cli' executable.
+playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper.cpp and its subdirectory ./build/bin/ with its 'whisper-cli' executable.

 6. Finally, launch the app by entering the following command in the terminal.
 Make sure you are inside the whisper.cpp directory (cd ~/whisper.cpp) and that your Python environment is activated (source ~/python-environments/whisper/bin/activate), if required.